yaxu/by-example/01_pihkal.md

 Now we can see five repetitions of red and pink within a single cycle.

 The number `5` in the above, is also a pattern.
-When we give a pattern as a 'bare' number like this, it simply repeats that number, once per cycle.
-The below gives a sequence of two numbers to `fast` instead, so that the first half of each cycle is 'speeded up' by a factor of five, and the second half by a factor of three.
+Alone, it simply repeats itself, once per cycle, forever.
+But, we can also put a sequence there:

 ```{.haskell render="colour"}
 fast "5 3" "red pink"
 ```

+Now the pattern is speeded up by five in the first half, and by three in the second half.

 In the above, the `fast` function takes two patterns as input, and combines them to return a new pattern.
 Pattern transformations tend to operate relative to cycles, but that does not mean that successive cycles are identical.
 For example in the following, `every 3` is used to apply the function `fast "5 3"` to `"red pink"` as above, but only every third cycle.
 The first six cycles of the resulting pattern are shown below, so that you can see this change over time.